 EN: Do you see this as a general trend with respect to the changing landscape of the automotive retail Market?

 DC: You see a lot of a digital trends occurring and Care by Volvo is certainly part of that digital Trend.
 The consumer is online so much now, so typically when they walk into a store or a dealership, they’ve already done all of their research.
-They know exactly what they want, how they want it, and what they should be paying.
+Whether they are looking for Volvo truck financing solutions or a sedan to purchase, they know exactly what they want, how they want it, and what they should be paying.
 This just helps along that process.
 I think we’re always going to have those consumers that are more interested in a cash or financed or leased transaction.
 Subscription provides an alternative to them, but we want to say that however you want the car we want to provide a solution for you.

 EN: I know you said there’s always going to be a place for traditional financing, but do you see something like this subscription program becoming more the dominant way going forward?